-In supporting children and young people with allergies, school employees will operate in accordance with South Lanarkshire Council's Safe Systems of Work / risk assessment and national guidance on the administration of medicines.
+• In supporting children and young people with allergies, school staff will follow South Lanarkshire Council's Safe Systems of Work, risk assessment process, and national guidance on the administration of medicines.

 Support for parent/carers

 Clothing grant

 In certain circumstances the Council provides support to parents/carers for the purchase of school wear.
 This also now includes nursery children aged 3 and 4 years old.